lewagon/dotfiles/05-Rails/04-Rails-mister-cocktail/02-Watch-List/README.md

 Try to put the "New bookmark form" on the list page itself, not on a separate page, so you won't have to leave the list page to add a new movie!
 What changes in the routes?
 And in the controllers?

-### 7 - Select2 on the movies dropdown (Optional)
+### 7 - tom-select on the movies dropdown (Optional)

-Let's try adding an npm package to our Rails app!
-Let's follow the slides to see how we can add `select2` (and `jquery`) to our movies dropdown.
-You can have a look at [our tutorial](https://kitt.lewagon.com/knowledge/tutorials/stimulus_utilities_select2) to get inspired!
+Let's try adding an JavaScript package to our Rails app!
+For example, let's add [tom-select](https://tom-select.js.org/) to our movies dropdown.

-Don't forget to use a Stimulus controller to implement this JavaScript behavior in your app. 😉
+To do so:
+- Generate a dedicated Stimulus controller
+- Connect the Stimulus controller to the movies dropdown select
+- User one of the [basic examples](https://tom-select.js.org/examples/) code snippets to instanciate a Tom Select in the Stimulus controller

 ### 8 - List reviews (Optional)